 Basalt samples from Site 1256 show a strong tendency to have been partially or fully remagnetized during drilling, much more so than for most other DSDP and ODP sites.
 In several of the massive basalt units, a downward and radially inward magnetization is the only component that can be recognized.
-In many cases, a pre-overprint component can be discerned, if not always measured accurately with the shipboard equipment.
-For Hole 1256D, most samples from igneous Units 1256D-3 through Subunit 8a and Units 14 through 26 demagnetize to a shallow inclination, as expected for the equatorial paleolatitude (Fig. F50).
-For Hole 1256C, all samples have steep inclinations and most are dominated by overprint, but a few samples from Units 1256C-3, 7, 18c, 18h, and 22 show evidence for a stable, steep component distinct from the overprint (Fig. F51).
-The steep inclination may reflect eruption during the magnetic polarity transition between Chrons 5Br and 5Bn, which would imply transport of these lavas at least ~5 km from the ridge axis, because Site 1256 lies ~5 km east of the Anomaly 5Bn-5Br transition.
+In most cases, a pre-overprint component can be discerned, if not always measured accurately with the shipboard equipment.
+For Hole 1256D, most samples from igneous Units 3-8a and 14-26 demagnetize to a shallow inclination, as expected for the equatorial paleolatitude (Fig. F50).
+For Hole 1256C, all samples have steep inclinations and most are dominated by overprint, but a few samples from Units 3, 7, 18c, 18h, and 22 show evidence for a stable, steep component distinct from the overprint (Fig. F51).
+The steep inclination may reflect eruption during the magnetic polarity transition between Chrons 5Br and 5Bn, which would imply transport of these lavas at least ~5 km from the ridge axis.
 The apparent shared direction for multiple units from Hole 1256C, if confirmed by shore-based studies, suggests a maximum time interval on the order of centuries for erupting these geochemically similar, but not identical, lavas.